tipishev/python_debugging_workshop/README.md

 * part of the standard library
 * creates a simple command-line interace (CLI) interpreter
 * documentation page has a cute example `TurtleShell`
+* Cmd2 is actually better, common pattern with standard implementations

 #### Bdb
 * defines `Breakpoint` class `(file, line)`